 A review of the anti-inflammatory properties of curcumin showed that it had the potential to be very effective at reducing inflammation.
 However due to the poor absorption and its rapid plasma clearance it needed to be taken as a complex (9).
 We will discuss this further in the recommended dosage.

 Patients were given 500mg every 6 hours for 2-4 weeks.
-Reported pain and paracetamol use was significantly reduced compared to the placebo group.
+Reported pain and paracetamol use were significantly reduced compared to the placebo group.

-Turmeric may help improve cholesterol and lower triglyceride levels.
-High density lipoprotein or HDL cholesterol is often called “good cholesterol”.
+5. Turmeric may help improve cholesterol and lower triglyceride levels.
+High-density lipoprotein or HDL cholesterol is often called “good cholesterol”.
 It removes the “bad cholesterol” (LDL) and is responsible for reducing the risk of heart disease and strokes.
 There isn’t too much hard evidence that turmeric can massively improve HDL cholesterol levels, but some studies have found that it makes a small difference.

 A 2008 study found that supplementation with low doses of curcumin led to a reduction in LDL cholesterol, an increase in HDL cholesterol, and a reduction in total cholesterol (13).